-Margaret Jacobs is the Chancellor's Professor of History and the director of women's and gender studies program at the University of Nebraska-Lincoln.
+Margaret Jacobs is the Director of the Center for Great Plains Studies and the Charles Mach Professor of History at the University of Nebraska-Lincoln.
+She held a Carnegie Corporation of New York fellowship from 2018-2020 and was inducted into the American Academy of Arts and Sciences in 2019.
 In 2015-16 she served as the Pitt Professor of American History and Institutions at Cambridge University.
 Her research and teaching focuses on women, gender, indigenous peoples, and colonialism in the American West and other settler colonial contexts.
-She has published over a dozen articles and two award-winning books, Engendered Encounters: Feminism and Pueblo Cultures, 1879-1934 (1999) and White Mother to a Dark Race: Settler Colonialism, Maternalism, and the Removal of Indigenous Children in the American West and Australia, 1880-1940 (2009), which won the Bancroft Prize.
-Most recently, she is the author of A Generation Removed: The Fostering and Adoption of Indigenous Children in the Postwar World (2014), which examines why indigenous children came to be over-represented in the child welfare systems of the United States, Australia, and Canada, and how indigenous women activists mobilized to confront this crisis.
-Some of her new research focuses on history, truth, and reconciliation in relation to indigenous peoples in Australia, Canada, and the United States.
+She has published over a dozen articles and two award-winning books, Engendered Encounters: Feminism and Pueblo Cultures, 1879-1934 (1999), White Mother to a Dark Race: Settler Colonialism, Maternalism, and the Removal of Indigenous Children in the American West and Australia, 1880-1940 (2009), which won the Bancroft Prize, and A Generation Removed: The Fostering and Adoption of Indigenous Children in the Postwar World (2014).
+Most recently, she is the author of After One Hundred Winters: In Search of Reconciliation on America's Stolen Lands (2021).
+She has launched a new digital history project on the Genoa Indian Boarding School in Genoa, Nebraska and cofounded a new multimedia project called Reconciliation Rising.